-Chiawa camp has nine luxurious Meru-style tents, all beautifully fitted and set on wooden decks with superb views; spaced far enough away from each other to ensure privacy.
+Chiawa camp has nine luxurious Meru-style tents, all beautifully fitted and set on wooden platforms with superb views; spaced far enough away from each other to ensure privacy.
 Every comfort is provided, including free WiFi, king-size beds with lovely linen, en-suite bathrooms with hot & cold running water, indoor and outdoor showers.

 The first six tents look out over the Zambezi River and are closer to the main lodge.
 Tents number seven and eight are a bit bigger with thatched roofs providing deep afternoon shade.
 Tent 7 overlooks both the Zambezi and Chowe Rivers, and Tent 8 overlooks the Chowe River (often dry).

-Tent number nine is furthest from the main lodge and set high up on a hill, very private and with superb views over the Zambezi River and its flood plains.
+Tent number nine is furthest from the main lodge and set high up on a hill, very private and with superb views over the Zambezi River and its floodplains.